otapi/ComputerVisionDemoPy/README.md

 # ComputerVisionDemoPy
 Computer Vision Demo

-Demo Microsoft's Azure Computer Visio
+Demo of Microsoft's Azure Computer Visio.
+Set image_url and add your Azure Computer Vision subscription key into the script.